exasol/pyexasol/doc/user_guide/encryption.rst

 To disable strict certification verification, if needed, in development or testing environments, set ``websocket_sslopt`` to ``{"cert_reqs": ssl.CERT_NONE}``.
 This is not recommended for production environments, due to the associated increased security risks.

-Similar to JDBC / ODBC drivers, PyEXASOL supports fingerprint certificate verification.
+Similar to JDBC / ODBC drivers, PyExasol supports fingerprint certificate verification.
 Please check the examples below.

 Specific examples
 -----------------